arthur-mendonca/age-calculator-app/README.md

 This is a solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+User may enter a date between 01.01.1900 and today and get the difference between the given data and today.

 ## Table of contents

 - [Overview](#overview)